k-nuth/kth/README.md

 - C++11 Compiler.
 - [CMake](https://cmake.org/) building tool, version 3.4 or newer.

-## Including the default configuration and running the node
+## Running the node using the default configuration

 In order to run the full node it is necessary to download the configuration files present on the [bitprim-config](https://github.com/bitprim/bitprim-config) repo, to do that just run inside the folder.